Posted on 24 March 2016 by Helen

 As we offer a bespoke service our charges can vary.
 Our minimum fee is £495, (of which a non- refundable £150 is payable when you make a formal mortgage application).
 The remainder is payable upon completion.
 Additional costs that you may incur could include a valuation fee and or legal fees depending upon the choice of lender, although some lenders may offer a free valuation and or a free remortgage legal service as part of their offering.

-I recommend that you contact with one of our advisors who would be able to recommend the most suitable lender based upon your individual circumstances.
+I recommend that you contact with one of our advisers who would be able to recommend the most suitable lender based upon your individual circumstances.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.